What is respite

 Some carer groups also offer activities for carers (for example, morning teas or yoga classes) to help you get a break.

-You will need to talk to Carer Gateway on 1800 422 737 to find out about the respite care that is available in your area and whether it will suit you.
+You can call Carer Gateway on 1800 422 737 to find out about respite care options and local services available in your area, including to register for services and support offered through Carer Gateway.

 Getting respite care in an emergency

 You might be able to get emergency respite care at short notice if you suddenly find you can’t provide care, for example if you are ill or injured.
-If you need emergency respite care, talk with Carer Gateway on 1800 422 737.
+If you need emergency respite care, talk with Carer Gateway on 1800 422 737 at any time.

 It’s a good idea to make an emergency care plan, in case someone else needs to take over for you in an emergency.